r-spacex/submanager/README.md

 There's currently a minor limitation with this as currently implemented: getting it to create a new thread "on-demand" rather than on a schedule (or not at all) is not completely obvious.
 There is a relatively simple workaround, however—just set the ``new_thread_interval`` to ``false``, and then whenever you want a new thread, set it to e.g. ``1 day``, wait `repeat_interval_s` seconds for it to create the new thread (or manually restart it, if you're impatient), and then set it back to ``false``.

-We will eventually add a proper feature for this, likely in the form of a new CLI command, e.g. ``megathread-manager new-thread <thread_name>`` to programmatically tell the running manager instance to create a new one on-demand.
+We will soon add a proper feature for this, likely in the form of a new CLI command, e.g. ``megathread-manager new-thread <thread_name>`` to programmatically tell the running manager instance to create a new one on-demand.

 ### Syncing sections